HSLdevcom/digitransit-site/src/pages/en/developers/apis/1-routing-api/1-graphiql/index.md

 [GraphiQL](https://github.com/graphql/graphiql) is a simple UI for making queries.
 You can use it both to run queries and to explore the GraphQL schema.

-**Note:** All top level queries should have at least some description available and you can use the documentation explorer to familiarize yourself with the schema.
+**Note:** Queries, parameters, and fields should have at least some description available and you can use the documentation explorer to familiarize yourself with the schema.
 You can find more details about that under [Reading schema docs](#reading-schema-docs).

 ### There are a few options for using GraphiQL: